Some of Our Awards

 Hiring An Attorney

-At the Aizman Law Firm, our experienced DUI attorneys can help you with questions you might have about whether the results of a breathalyzer test are valid because you have GERD.
-If you need to speak to a Los Angeles DUI attorney about your case involving Heartburn, Acid reflux or about whether your GERD may have caused a false breath test result, please call our office at: (818) 351-9555.
+At the Aizman Law Firm, Our experienced attorneys can help you with questions you might have about whether the results of a breathalyzer test are valid because you have GERD.

 If you are ready to discuss a pending case with an attorney contact the Aizman Law Firm at 818-495-8643 for a free confidential consultation.